Ninigi/patiently_try/README.md

 # WithRetries

 Just another DSL gem to surround your code with retry blocks.
+I use it with ActiveSupport to retry stuff, but you can use it with every piece of code that might, or might not raise an error that can magically resolve itself.

 ## Installation